The Series Has Landed: Cultural references

+The name of Luna Park derives from various amusement parks of the same name around the world, particularly Luna Park in Coney Island.
 During the sequence where Amy attempts to retrieve the keys for the Planet Express Ship from the vending machine, an arcade game titled Gender-Neutral Pac-Person can be seen in the background, a reference to the Namco arcade games Pac-Man and Ms. Pac-Man.

 Also, The Goophy Gopher Revue is said to have been sponsored by Monsanto, a bioengineering conglomerate from the United States.
 Crater Face, the Luna Park mascot, is a reference to the Moon from the 1902 French silent film A Trip to the Moon.
 Bender shoves a beer bottle into Crater Face's eye after Crater Face attempts to confiscate his alcohol, which is another reference to the scene where the astronomers' capsule (which resembles a bottle) hits the Moon in the eye when it crashes.
 The title of the episode itself is a reference to the quote "The Eagle has landed" said by astronaut Neil Armstrong when he and Buzz Aldrin touched down on the Moon during the Apollo 11 mission.
-Fry nearly makes a reference to Neil Armstrong's "That's one small step for [a] man, one giant leap for mankind" quote when first setting foot on the moon.
+Fry nearly makes a reference to Neil Armstrong's "That's one small step for [a] man, one giant leap for mankind" quote when first setting foot on the Moon.
 At the "Destination Moon" lunar rover ride, there is a reference to Ralph and Alice Kramden from The Honeymooners.
 When Fry and Leela are on the surface of the Moon and it starts to get dark, it is possible to hear the first chord of the song "Breathe" from Pink Floyd's 1973 album The Dark Side of the Moon in the background.